-My nine-year old son has been mad about steam trains for as long as long as I can remember.
+My son has been mad about steam trains for as long as I can remember.
 With him having a December birthday we spent a number of years celebrating his birthday with a trip to see Father Christmas on a heritage railway line.
 Holidays have often involved steam train excursions too, so I thought it was about time that I put a list together of suggested Top Steam Train Adventures across the UK.

 A few years before that we’d joined friends for a day out exploring the Bodmin & Wenford Railway.